go-dragon/erro/README.md

 # erro
-erro is an error stack tool
+erro is an error wrapper to wrap the error stack